Fellowships

 Graduate Fellowships

-The Center also offers fellowships for graduate students at UMass and other local institutions.
-This fellowship consists of a $3,000 stipend, and we can also provide additional funds for research.
+The Center also offers fellowships for graduate students at UMass Amherst.
+This fellowship consists of a $3,000 stipend, and an additional $500 for research expenses.
 Students need to be available to attend our weekly meetings over the summer and attend monthly Du Bois Center events in the following academic year.